odea-project/qAlgorithms/report/discussion_tests.md

 usually deviating by around four.
 Whether this had an influence on the displayed results was tested by calculating the differences between all points before and after normalising them to the number of recorded spectra.
-Both series were normalised to their maximum value afterwards.
+Both series were scales afterwards such that their maximum value was one.
 The greatest absolute difference between the two series was 1.1 10e-16.
 This is within the floating point error, and both results can be considered identical.
 The most visible difference to the DQSC variation is that here, blanks do appear as a visible decrease.

+Normalising to the number of spectra is done primarily to use the ten replicate measurements as a baseline for series measured using another method.
+In a real application, normalisation is not necessary.

 The solution chosen for confidence limits uses a separately recorded series of ten technical replicates.
 Their similarity is confirmed via